wachin/wps-office-all-mui-win-language/README.md

 **Note:** You need extract the content with right clic and then extract here.

-## Follow the next steps
+## Follow only the next steps
+To install WPS Office 11.1.0.8392 (32 or 64 bit) this working fine en:

+MX Linux 19, 21
+Debian 10, 11
+Ubuntu 20.04

+But in the New versions of Linux is possible not working

-To install WPS Office 11.1.0.8392 (32 or 64 bit) you need to follow some of the steps mentioned above:
+To install it you need to follow some of the steps mentioned above:

 ```plaintext
 ## 2.)
 Install ttf-wps-fonts